jorgef/fsharpreactivepatterns/docs/content/message-routing.md

 ##Message Filter

-The Message Filter pattern discards messages that should not be processed.
+The Message Filter pattern discards messages that should not be processed by a given actor.

 ```fsharp
 let inventorySystemA (mailbox: Actor<_>) =